-"Love Is A Verb" - John 14:15-24
+"Powered To Be" - John 14:15-24

 Our reading from John's gospel this morning picks up where we left off last week, part way into Jesus' farewell discourse to his disciples.
-Hopefully you'll remember that Jesus and his closest followers have just finished supper and Jesus has announced to them that he is going away.
+Hopefully you'll recall that Jesus and his closest followers have just finished supper, and Jesus has announced to them that he is going away.
 The disciples are rocked by this news and the disturbing predictions of betrayal and denial that accompanied it.
-To try to calm their fears, Jesus has already reassured them that even though they cannot come where he is going, he will return some day to take them to be with him.
+Jesus has already reassured them that even though they cannot come where he is going, he will return some day to take them to be with him.
 We enter the scene here, with the obvious questions hanging in the air: "but what happens between now and the day you return, Lord?"; "what will we do?"; "what are we to do?"; "how will we ever be able to go on?".

-To address those unspoken questions running through the heads of those confused and frightened disciples Jesus offers two profound promises.
-First he declares he will ask the Father to send them the ultimate advocate and helper, the Holy Spirit.
-Not only is this the first promise Jesus makes here, this is the first of five times in this gospel that we hear him make the promise that the Holy Spirit will come to his followers and be with them and in them and answer all of the questions they might ever have.
-He promises not only they but the whole church that they plant will be sustained forever through this divine breath of life.
+To those confused and frightened disciples Jesus offers two promises to answer those unspoken questions.
+His first promise is that he will ask the Father to send them the ultimate advocate and helper, the Holy Spirit.
+Not only is this the first promise Jesus makes here, this is the first of five times in this gospel that we hear him make the promise that the Holy Spirit will come to his followers, and be with them and in them, and answer all of the questions they might ever have.
+The promise that not only they but the whole church that they plant would be sustained forever through this divine breath of life.
 Five times Jesus offers a reassurance to everyone who follows and believes in him that the words and truth of the Father would continue to come to them and be explained for them through the work of this Advocate, this Spirit of truth, this Spirit from God, this Holy Spirit.

-But there's more - Jesus also promises not only will the sustaining Spirit be with them, he himself will return and be with his followers, his church, bringing the gift of life eternal with the Father.
+But there's more - a second promise that not only would the sustaining Spirit be with them, Jesus himself would return and be with his followers, his church, bringing the gift of life eternally with the Father.
 To those who love him he promises not only his own love and comforting and sustaining presence but also the love of God the Father.

 What reassurance!
 What promises!
-The gift of life and of the Spirit and of being connected with God, all in return for loving Jesus.
+The gift of life, and of the Spirit, and of being connected with God, all in return for loving Jesus.
 How sweet is that?!

-Beware, though - word of caution is in order here - because this is one of those dangerous phrases of scripture that people pick up and use as a club to beat up on others.
-The verse or phrase they use as a weapon of "un-love" is, "if you love me", but sadly it is by reversing the biblical use of the phrase that they turn love into victimizing.
-In the bible the word "if" here is not used as a conditional.
-Reversed and used as a club, the words become "if you [don't] love Him" and are used as a threat or an excuse to do spiritual violence.
-What such unloving folks do is miss the point that Jesus uses the phrase "if you love me" to bracket his two promises - markers at the beginning and at the end to highlight his definition of what Jesus means by 'loving him' and he even restates it in the middle.
+Beware, though - word of caution is in order here - this is one of those dangerous places in scripture where people pick up a verse and use it as a club to beat up on others.
+The verse or phrase they use as a weapon of "un-love" is, "if you love me", but just as they turn love into victimizing they invert or turn inside-out the meaning of the phrase, using "if you don't love Him" as a threat or an excuse to do spiritual violence.
+What such unkind folks do is miss the point that Jesus uses the phrase "if you love me" to bracket his two promises - markers at the beginning and at the end to highlight his definition of what he means by 'loving him', and he even restates it in the middle.
 Two promises of life in return for loving him, surrounded and intertwined with three definitions of what it means to love him.
 We can rejoice and celebrate the gifts of the Spirit and of life with God in Christ that are promised, but we really do need to understand what he means by 'loving him', being one of his disciples.